uCredit-Dev/ucredit-docs/docs/uCredit/frontend/components/majors.md

 The code above was intentionally designed to contain the following bugs:

-1. The addition of any course to the user's plan results in a Runtime Error
+1. The addition of any course to the user's plan results in a Runtime Error.
-2. The addition of EN.500.113 Gateway Computing: Python to the plan does not correctly update the degree progress even though it is a course that satisfies the Computer Programming requirement
+2. The addition of EN.500.113 Gateway Computing: Python to the plan does not correctly update the degree progress even though it is a course that satisfies the Computer Programming requirement.

 **Task:** Find the source of the bugs and fix them.